xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/managing_mailchimp_lists.md

 ## Monitoring Mailchimp Subscribtions

 Once the "Mailchimp Integration with Ecommerce support" addon has been {% link "installed" ref_w5MRyybe %} and {% link "configured" ref_ST1QnErC %} the customers of your X-Cart based store can subscribe to Mailchimp newsletters using the regular newsletter subscription form on your site (i.e. your store will no longer record customers subscriptions to newsletters in the **Marketing** -> **Newsletters** section, but add them directly to your Mailchimp audiences).

+{% note info %}
+In case the subscriptions form does not appear in the storefront for some reason, check if the API used to connect your store to MailChimp is active.
+If not, try to apdate it as described in [Mailchimp Settings Configuration](https://kb.x-cart.com/modules/mailchimp_integration_with_e-commerce_support/configuring_the_mailchimp_integration_with_e-commerce_support_module.html#mailchimp-settings-configuration "‘Mailchimp Integration with E-commerce Support’ Addon Facilities").
+{% endnote %}

 The "Mailchimp Integration with Ecommerce support" addon also adds an option for all unregistered customers to subscribe to news when creating a new account or during checkout.

 <div class="ui stackable two column grid">
   <div class="column" markdown="span">![new_account_subscribe.png]({{site.baseurl}}/attachments/ref_dHGZpSCX/new_account_subscribe.png)</div>